 - Reduces the competition by reducing the number of companies.

-- Horizontal integration refers to expansion of business at the same point in the supply chain.
+- It refers to the expansion of business at the same point in the supply chain.

 - wide range of sales and services.